radiantlogic-v8/documentation-new/documentation/sys-admin-guide/security.md

 More details about the NT Domain Controller settings can be found below.
 After you have configured the default domain, click **ADD** to add any additional domains that are required.

->**Note - Changing any of these parameters requires a restart of the RadiantOne service.
-If RadiantOne is deployed in a cluster, restart the service on all nodes.**
+>[!note] Changing any of these parameters requires a restart of the RadiantOne service.
+If RadiantOne is deployed in a cluster, restart the service on all nodes.

 **NT Domain**